sndrs/postcss-atomised/README.md

 This means you should be able to write your CSS in a super-modular way, without worrying about the bloat.

 ### Selector requirements
-- only single class selectors can be used (it will warn you if use other selectors)
+- only single class selectors can be atomised (other selectors will pass straight through)
 - pseudo selectors are fine
 - multiple/duplicate selectors are fine